-Business Stories as Marketing
+Business Storytelling, as Marketing:

-Storytelling takes courage.
+Business Storytelling takes courage.
 It asks you to step up and be unique, creative, and bold in a sea of advertising sameness.

 Storytelling, as marketing, is distinct from advertising because it encompasses so much more than a billboard or an ad or a coupon.
 Stories get into peoples’ heads and they stick.
 It’s something that we small business owners are really good at because we have interesting stories to tell.
 And people are interested in hearing them, right?
 You’re unique, you’re local.
 You’re a person in business doing cool stuff, not just some faceless company.
 And that is what makes for interesting stories.

 Advertising isn’t dead, it’s not evil, it is in fact, quite useful – think of all the jingles, the slogans, the corporate “mascots” that help you remember big brands.
 Those have their place.
 But they aren’t stories, they’re moments.
 They’re fun moments, sure, but anyone can outgrow a moment.
 Anyone can outgrow a jingle.
 And eventually – we no longer identify with a slogan.

 Storytelling is an experience.
 People don’t outgrow stories, we love stories, because they’re part of the human condition.
 We’ve learned through stories for aeons.
 We’ve been writing down stories for generations ever since there was a written word.
 And before that we drew stick figures on the cave walls.
 Even at night when we go to sleep our brains are still telling us stories as we dream.

 And when you understand the value that we place on a story, you start to understand that your business story, why you do what you do, and how your customers lives are better for it, is wonderful, engaging, and inspirational.

 People are drawn to people like you